bergberg/singlefactorgaussian/article.md

 $$D^{(bt)}_{i}, i=1\dots N_{bt},b=1\dots B,t=1\dots T$$

-The observations are segmented over $B$ buckets which represent some ordering over the average default rate, i.e., a PD-model.
-This segmentation we regard as given, i.e., as part of the data.
-The single risk factor model is specified as follows: the likelihood of finding $k_{bt}$ defaults out of $N_{bt}$ observations given the value of the systemic factors $y_t$, the long-term average default rates $\lambda_b$ and the asset correlation $\rho$, is given
+The observations are segmented over $B$ buckets which represent some ordering over the average default rate, i.e., a PD model.
+This segmentation we regard as given.
+The single risk factor model is specified as follows: the likelihood of finding $k_{bt}$ defaults out of $N_{bt}$ observations given the value of the systemic factors $y_t$, the long-term average default rates $\lambda_b$ and the asset correlation $\rho$, is given by:
-by:

 $$
 P(k_{bt}|\rho,\lambda_b,y_t,N_{bt})=\left(\begin{matrix} k_t \\ N_t\end{matrix}\right)